Muirfield/pocketmine-plugins/SignWarp/README.md

 If dynamic updates are enabled, the fourth line can contain the text `Players:`, which will get updated dynamically with the number of players on that world.
-Otherwise the ine is  ignored and can be contain any descriptive text.
+Otherwise the ine is  ignored and can contain any descriptive text.

 To help identify potential _warp_ targets, the command `xyz` is